risc0-labs/eq-service/README.md

    - Ports accessible (by default):
      - service listening at `50051`
      - Light client (local or remote) over `26658`
-     - Bonsai prover network over `443`
+     - Bonsai centralized proving service over `443`
    - **NOTE:** These requirements may be significantly more to respond under heavy load, please report if you have issues!

-1. A whitelisted key in your `env` for use with the Bonsai prover network Key - [requested here](https://risczero.com/bonsai).
+1. A whitelisted key in your `env` for use with the Bonsai centralized proving service Key - [requested here](https://risczero.com/bonsai).

 1. A Celestia Light Node [installed](https://docs.celestia.org/how-to-guides/celestia-node) & [running](https://docs.celestia.org/tutorials/node-tutorial#auth-token) accessible on `localhost`, or elsewhere.
    Alternatively, use [an RPC provider](https://github.com/celestiaorg/awesome-celestia/?tab=readme-ov-file#node-operator-contributions) you trust.